Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 loadm "FULL_TO7.BIN"
 exec

-In order to load at lower address then $A000, you need to use CLEAR:
+In order to load at an address lower than $A000 by <offset> bytes, you need to use CLEAR:
 CLEAR ,,,&h8000
 loadm "FULL_TO7.BIN",<offset>
 exec